To edify means to build up.

 I was hurt and that was her intention.

 I am became convinced at that point that I would never be found behaving in such a way, and that I would study to be a voice for honor, if I have failed to be one up until now.
 In the three years I have been blogging, I have not been so disappointed in someone whose work I had admired so much.
-I now understand better (okay, I am hungry and I wrote the word butter three time before I finally wrote better) a disappointment I experienced early on.
+I now understand better (okay, I am hungry and I wrote the word butter three times before I finally wrote better) a disappointment I experienced early on.
 And may seek to mend a fence the other blogger doesn’t know or care was broken.

 I wrote a much needed email to a blogger who inspires me.